EpochWon/OpenMW-PostProcessShaders/README.md

 **Distortion Debug**:
 I needed something to help me while working on a mod using the 0.49 distortion feature.
 This shader only works in 0.49+ and uses the new choice box dropdown widget, how fancy.

+**Underwater Tweaks**:
+A combination of KawaseBlur, Saturate, and the built in adjustments shader, set to only be enabled underwater.
+Place near the bottom of your shader stack, meant to pair with Caustics and WaterFog (which should both go near the very top, caustics above waterFog.
+Also pairs well with QuakeUnderwater with more toned down settings.